solana-foundation/solana-improvement-documents/proposals/0022-multi-stake.md

 During rewards payout, small stakes are completely omitted, since they are not present in the cache.

-During a slashing event, it's still possible to query it using `get_program_accounts`.

 This is incredibly brittle, however, and introduces more overhead in the runtime.
 The bank must hold onto pre-states for all transactions to debit the stakes cache.
 And,